 But smog from a smoke stack or car is composed of particles of so many different sizes, the scattering is nearly indiscriminant.
 Rayleigh scattering is no longer in effect, since instead of the atmosphere scattering only certain wavelength as sunlight passes through it, it scatters everything.
 The aerosols in smog are varied, and relatively large, to the point that they can scatter every wavelength of light.
 The result is a sunset with no colors at all.
 The sky is simply a hazy, grayish white, with all of the yellow, orange and red having been scattered out before they could reach the eye.

 Chances are, if you're seeing an especially colorful sunset in L.A., it's because the smog is low that day, not because it's heavy.

-For more information on smog, sunsets and related topics, including other atmospheric factors that affect sky color, view the links on the next page.
+For more information on smog, sunsets and related topics, including other atmospheric factors that affect sky color, view the links below.

 Related HowStuffWorks Articles

 More Great Links